JuliaPy/PyCall.jl/README.md

 ## Work in Progress

 * Conversions for many more types (set, range, xrange, etc.).

-Callback functions.
-No-copy dictionary conversions.
+* Support for Julia callback functions passed to Python.

 * Support for keyword arguments.